Dead or Alive 2: Arcade

+Console versions

 The Dreamcast port was first released in North America on February 29, 2000.
 It was identical to the arcade Millennium update release, but added the usual Versus and Sparring modes, as well as Team Battle Mode.
 This version also featured a simplified hold system compared to the one in the arcade versions.
 Unlike home ports of the first Dead or Alive game, there were no unlockables in this release.
 Team Ninja immediately started working on the console version as Tecmo planned to be listed on the Tokyo Stock Exchange in March 2000.
 Since the development environment for the Dreamcast was very convenient and the NAOMI hardware was the same as the Dreamcast, the team managed to complete the Dreamcast port in February 2000 as planned.
 Dead or Alive 2 was the only game that Tecmo published on the Dreamcast.

 Dead or Alive 2 was released as a launch title for the PlayStation 2 in Japan on March 30, 2000.
 This version added new stages (Crimson, Koku An and Prairie) and new unlockable costumes.
 The game engine of the PlayStation 2 port ran using Field Rendering instead of Frame Rendering, thus the PlayStation 2 port appeared much more aliased than the Dreamcast port.
 This version was buggy and prone to lock up in Versus mode, leaving Japanese players disappointed.
 Itagaki and his team were only given two months initially to produce the first PlayStation 2 port.
 Itagaki was greatly disappointed in how the PlayStation 2's development environment was not as convenient as the Dreamcast's, and felt that he could not complete the PlayStation 2 version as planned in March 2000.
 Itagaki tried to postpone the game, but Tecmo executives insisted on releasing it on time.
 At the end of this, one of Itagaki's managers tricked him into releasing the game by asking to borrow a copy to play, but instead sent it to a production factory.
 Itagaki was upset by not being able to finish the game on his own terms and fell into a depression during which he briefly considered quitting the industry.